watertap-org/watertap/docs/technical_reference/unit_models/ion_exchange_0D.rst

 or the duration of treatment before the solute begins exiting the column at a concentration unacceptable to the operator.
 At this time, the mass transfer zone is approaching the end of the ion exchange bed, the resin is nearing exhaustion, and the regeneration cycle can begin.
-Fundamental to this model is the assumption that the isotherm between the solute and the resin is favorable, and thus the mass transfer zone is narrow.
+Fundamental to this model is the assumption that the isotherm between the solute and the resin is favorable, and thus the mass transfer zone is shallow.

 Ports